Industrial Security Job Aids

 June 2017.
 9 pages.
 This job aid provides background information on the National Industrial Security Program (NISP) Contract Classification System (NCCS).

-Security Officer Curricula
+Security Officer Program

 February 2017.
 Trifold brochure.
-This pamphlet details the Facility Security Officer Curriculum, a program of study that prepares individuals for the duties and responsibilities of a Facility Security Officer (FSO) in a contractor facility participating in the National Industrial Security Program (NISP).
+This pamphlet details the Facility Security Officer Program, a program of study that prepares individuals for the duties and responsibilities of a Facility Security Officer (FSO) in a contractor facility participating in the National Industrial Security Program (NISP).

 Inspection Handbook for NISP Contractors